The USS Constitution is one of the oldest warships in the world.

 During the battle, several cannonballs hit the USS Constitution and simply bounced off the ship’s sides.
 The crew noticed this and declared the sides were made of iron.
 The ship’s officers and several press publications started using the “Old Ironsides” nickname and the name stuck.

-The USS Constitution defeated five British warships during the war of 1812: the HMS Guerriere, Java, Pictou, Cyane and Levant and captured many merchant ships.
+The USS Constitution defeated five British warships during the War of 1812, the HMS Guerriere, Java, Pictou, Cyane and Levant, and captured many merchant ships.

-After the war of 1812, she served in the Mediterranean and helped intercept and capture slave ships, such as the H.N.
+After the War of 1812, she served in the Mediterranean and helped intercept and capture slave ships, such as the H.N.
 Gambrill, off the coast of Africa.

-After the support of Captain “Madjack” Percival, and a strong public reaction to a newly published Oliver Wendell Holmes poem titled “Old Ironsides,” saved her from being scraped in the 1840s, the Navy renovated the ship and sent it on a world tour between 1845-1846 under Madjack’s command.
+After the support of Captain “Madjack” Percival, and a strong public reaction to a newly published Oliver Wendell Holmes poem titled “Old Ironsides,” saved her from being scrapped in the 1840s, the Navy renovated the ship and sent it on a world tour between 1845-1846 under Madjack’s command.

 The purpose of the tour was to chart areas not covered by the Wilkes expedition.
 The ship stopped in Brazil, Madagascar, Singapore, Malaysia, Vietnam, Hong Kong and Hawaii before receiving orders to sail to Mexico to provide provision for the impending U.S. war with the country.

 During the Civil War she served as a training ship for the US Naval Academy before retiring from active duty in 1881.
 After retiring, the ship housed sailors at the Portsmouth Naval Shipyard in Kittery, Maine until she was designated a museum ship in 1907.